Happy teachers, better students: 3 ways to motivate your teachers and engage your students

 It’s no wonder why many educators get burned out.
 Luckily, there are numerous things you can do to address teacher motivation.
-At the end of the day, happy teachers produce better-performing students.
-High achieving students lead to grateful, supportive parents.
-And, who doesn’t want that?
+At the end of the day, happy teachers produce better-performing students and high-achieving students lead to grateful, supportive parents.

-By the end of this post, you’ll know three different ways to support your faculty that will ensure an academic environment that is beneficial for teachers and students.
+By the end of this article, you’ll know three different ways to support your faculty that will ensure an academic environment that is beneficial for teachers and students.